almeidasilvaf/syntenet/README.md

 -   **Synteny detection** using a native implementation of the [MCScanX algorithm](https://doi.org/10.1093/nar/gkr1293), a C++ program that has been modified and ported to R with Rcpp.
-This way, users do not need to install MCScanX beforehand, because `magrene` has its own implementation of the same algorithm.
+This way, users do not need to install MCScanX beforehand, because `syntenet` has its own implementation of the same algorithm.
 -   **Synteny network inference** by treating anchor pairs as edges of a graph;